sanaaria/Master-thesis/README.md

-This repository contains code that is inspired by the article titled "A unified drug–target interaction prediction framework based on knowledge graph and recommendation system" by [Qing Ye 1,2,3,6, Chang-Yu Hsieh4,6, Ziyi Yang4, Yu Kang 1, Jiming Chen 2, Dongsheng Cao 5, Shibo He 2 & Tingjun Hou 1,3].
+This repository contains code that is inspired by the article titled "A unified drug–target interaction prediction framework based on knowledge graph and recommendation system" by Qing Ye وChang-Yu Hsieh, Ziyi Yang4, Yu Kang, Jiming Chen, Dongsheng Cao, Shibo He & Tingjun Hou.
 The article is available at the following link: